 Times have changed.
 Job applicants face an interesting challenge: creating a digital resume that is readable not only by humans, but by the machines that process it.

 What can you do to make sure your resume is understood correctly?
+Resume scoring is a big part of ATS, the inclusion of keywords and proper formatting can make all of the difference between your resume being seen by a recruiter or going unnoticed.
 Sovren, a global provider of resume parsing and searching and matching software, shared their secrets.
 We’ve summarized some of their resume tips for electronic resumes below.

 1. Use Microsoft Word to create your resume – never use PDFs.